Distance:

 “Petroglyph V22 Khatm Al Melaha, Kalba, Sharjah.
 Syrian Wild Ass.
 The Curved line below the animal is a common element.
 Likely Neolithic 5th-4th Millennium BCE [Fossati 2019 Messages from the Past: Rock Art of the Al-Hajar Mountains (Oman)].Khatm Al Melaha is a spectacular archaeological site on the coast of the Oman Sea near Kalba in Sharjah, UAE.
 It is one of the largest rock art sites in the UAE.
 There are also stone houses, a shell midden, stone tombs and other features that date this site has having occupations from at least the early Holocene to the 19th century.”

-Natural Version, Petroglyph N8 Khatm Al Melaha, Sharjah.
-Eleven normal Syrian Wild Ass, one human, one loop, and one huge wild ass.
-Likely Neolithic or earlier.
-[Fossati 2019 Messages from the Past: Rock Art of ...
+Natural Version with Drawing, Petroglyph G26, Khatm Al Melaha, Kalba, Sharjah.
+Syrian Wild Ass.
+Neolithic or earlier.
+These are common motifs in southern Arabia, Oman, and the UAE.
+[Fossati 2019 Messages from the Past: Rock ...
 Read More